cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `JOB_INDEX`: Tags nozzle log events with job index.
 (Default: -1)
 * `JOB_HOST`: Tags nozzle log events with job host.
 (Default: "")
 * `SKIP_SSL_VALIDATION_CF`: Skips SSL certificate validation for connection to Cloud Foundry.
 Secure communications will not check SSL certificates against a trusted certificate authority.
 This is recommended for dev environments only.
+(Default: false)
 * `SKIP_SSL_VALIDATION_SPLUNK`: Skips SSL certificate validation for connection to Splunk.
 Secure communications will not check SSL certificates against a trusted certificate authority.
 (Default: false)
 This is recommended for dev environments only.
 * `FIREHOSE_SUBSCRIPTION_ID`: Tags nozzle events with a Firehose subscription id.
 See https://docs.pivotal.io/pivotalcf/1-11/loggregator/log-ops-guide.html.
 (Default: splunk-firehose)